Water search for missing Sackville man continues in B.C. | CBC News

 If crews can't locate Thomas Hines, 26, of Sackville by the end of the day, they will "determine next steps," Const.
 Karen Whitby said.

-Hines, who recently moved to the Egmont area, was last seen June 17, canoeing alone on nearby Waugh Lake, about 125 kilometres northwest of Vancouver.
+Hines, who recently moved to Egmont, was last seen June 17, canoeing alone on Waugh Lake, about 125 kilometres northwest of Vancouver.

-He was reported missing the next day when his empty canoe was spotted.
+She immediately called the West Coast Wilderness Lodge, where he worked as a kitchen assistant, and was told he wasn't there.

+"Of course you hold out hoping that maybe he went on shore and he's like, you know, wandering around in the bush," said Ramsey.
+"I think he was a bit of an intrepid wanderer."

-Whitby said Hines was known to enjoy swimming in the lake, and search crews suspect he may have drowned.
+Whitby said Hines was known to enjoy swimming in Waugh Lake, and search crews suspect he may have drowned.

 The RCMP's underwater recovery team is using sonar equipment again Tuesday to scour the lake.